matifaro/individual-vs-team-productivity-replication/README.md

 ## Contact

 For questions, issues, or clarification regarding this replication package, please contact:

 **Matilde Faro Martins Castelo Pires**

 Email: matildefaro.work@gmail.com

 ---
 ## Citation

+If you use this replication package or its contents, please cite:

 ```
 Pires, Matilde Faro (2026)